Sturgis Charter Public School

 - the right to be represented by counsel or a lay person of the student’s choice, at the student’s/parent’s expense;

-- the right to produce witnesses on his or her behalf and to present the student’s explanation of the alleged incident, but the student may not be compelled to do so;
+- the right to produce witnesses on their behalf and to present the student’s explanation of the alleged incident, but the student may not be compelled to do so;

 - the right to cross-examine witnesses presented by the school district; and